junxit/us-congress-bills-114/bill.md

 ## § 1.
 Use of Emancipation Hall for Holocaust Days of Remembrance Ceremony

-Emancipation Hall in the Capitol Visitor Center is authorized to be used on May 5, 2016, for a ceremony as part of the commemoration of the days of remembrance of victims of the Holocaust.
+Emancipation Hall in the Capitol Visitor Center is authorized to be used on May 5, 2016, for a ceremony as part of the commemoration of the days of remembrance ofvictims of the Holocaust.
 Physical preparations for the conduct of the ceremony shall be carried out in accordance with such conditions as may be prescribed by the Architect of the Capitol.